 Text Messages (SMS) are a must for any Email Marketing Funnel

 “I definitely think SMS is a great channel.
 I think there's definitely a time and place.
-If you were just getting now into retention and you're looking at email and SMS, it's probably going to be difficult for you to take on both at one time.
+If you were just getting now into retention and you're looking at email and SMS marketing, it's probably going to be difficult for you to take on both at one time.

 You can get away with sending 3-5 emails per week to someone.
 But you can't send 3-5 texts per week.
 If you're not someone's friend or family, they're going to get rid of you pretty quickly.